Our 2024 Diversity Report

 Our grantees

-The American Journalism Project supports 41 grantees (37 established organizations and four concepts currently being incubated) with investments in their business capacity and venture support for their leadership as they grow sustainable, resilient organizations.
+The American Journalism Project has committed support to a portfolio of 50 nonprofit news organizations across the country, investing in their business capacity and providing venture support for their leadership as they grow sustainable, resilient organizations.
 We are committed to creating a better, more diverse and more inclusive news media that advances human and civil rights.
-In order to receive an American Journalism Project grant, our grantees must be building a culture in which the values of diversity, equity, and inclusion are reflected throughout their operations.
+We fund nonprofit news organizations that demonstrate an active commitment to building organizations that reflect and serve the communities in which they work.

-A core area of our venture support includes investing in the revenue and operations capacities at our grantee organizations so these teams can sustain and accelerate the growth of their newsroom, which in turn will deepen and expand their reporting to better serve their communities.
-A great portion of our grants support business roles across revenue streams at all levels of seniority in our grantee organizations.
+We focus on strengthening the revenue and operations capacities within our portfolio, helping teams grow their newsrooms and expand reporting to better serve their communities.
+A significant portion of our grants supports business roles across revenue streams at all levels of seniority.

-Through May 2023, we have filled 79 revenue and operations roles in our portfolio.
-58 people in those positions responded to our 2023 survey.
+By Aug.
+2024, we filled 97 revenue and operations roles across our portfolio.
+71 people in those positions responded to our 2024 survey.

-Among the respondents, 26 percent of AJP-funded hires identify as Black, 17 percent as Hispanic or Latino, 3 percent as Asian, 3 percent identify as multiracial, and 50 percent as white.
-No one identified as American Indian/Alaskan Native, Native Hawaiian/Pacific Islander, or North African/Middle Eastern.
-At the senior leadership level, 22 percent identify as Black, 13 percent as Hispanic or Latino, 4 percent as Asian, 4 percent as multiracial, and 57 percent as white.
-No one identified as American Indian/Alaskan Native, Native Hawaiian/Pacific Islander, or North African/Middle Eastern.
+Among the respondents, 16 percent of AJP-funded hires identify as Black, 21 percent as Hispanic or Latino, 6 percent as Asian, 1 percent identify as multiracial, 1% as American Indian/Alaskan Native, and 55 percent as white.
+No one identified as North African/Middle Eastern.

 With regard to gender, 76 percent of funded hires identify as female, 19 percent as male, and 5 percent as nonbinary.
 At the senior leadership level, 69 percent identify as female, 22 percent as male, and 9 percent as nonbinary.